nemski/org_search/README.md

 OrgSearch
 =========

-Search github repos in an Organisation
+Search github repos in an Organisation or User